Takuma Hanabuchi

 MD, PhD

-I am a board-certified pathologist based in Japan, currently working in both diagnostics and academic research.
+I am a board-certified diagnostic pathologist based in Japan, currently engaged in both clinical practice and academic research.

-and how global medicine can regain its integrity.
+And how can global medicine regain its ethical integrity?

 Note: Takuma Hanabuchi is a pen name.